How Can a Small Hotel Get More Google Reviews?

 Only 22% of hotel guests leave reviews voluntarily.
 Practical tactics to increase Google review volume and ratings for independent hotels.

 A 28-room hotel in Lisbon had a 3.9 Google rating and roughly 80 reviews.
-After six months of consistently asking guests for feedback and making it easy to leave reviews, they reached 4.4 stars with over 300 reviews.
-Their direct booking inquiries increased by 35%.
+After six months of consistently asking guests for feedback and making it easy to leave reviews, they reached 4.4 stars with over 300 reviews, and their direct booking inquiries climbed noticeably.
 Nothing else changed: same rooms, same staff, same location.

 This isn’t unusual.
 According to Lighthouse research, Google’s algorithms use review scores, volume, and recency as key ranking signals.
 Hotels with more recent, detailed, and well-managed reviews appear more often in search results and attract more bookings.
 Yet only 22% of hotel guests leave a review without being asked.